Buyer Guide

 Key Takeaways

-1. 9 out of 10 RFQs I receive are missing at least one field that forces a follow-up — dimensions and material grade are skipped most often.
+1. 9 out of 10 RFQs I receive are missing at least one field that forces a follow-up β€” dimensions and material grade are skipped most often.

 2. A complete acrylic RFQ has 9 fields: dimensions + tolerances, thickness, material type/grade, quantity tiers, finish, assembly requirements, application/use-case, packaging, and delivery terms.

-3. Attaching a technical drawing (DXF, PDF, or dimensioned sketch) reduces quote turnaround time by roughly half — skip it only for simple flat-cut shapes.
+3. Attaching a technical drawing (DXF, PDF, or dimensioned sketch) reduces quote turnaround time by roughly half β€” but you can start without one: reference photos, overall dimensions, and the product the piece must hold are enough for a first quote.

-5. For food-contact applications, specify FDA 21 CFR 177.1010 compliance in the material field — if you don't ask, your fabricator may not check.
+5. For food-contact applications, specify FDA 21 CFR 177.1010 compliance in the material field β€” if you don't ask, your fabricator may not check.

 On this page